ArmchairDevelopers/OpenGameCamera/README.md

 # OpenGameCamera

-OpenGameCamera is an open source cinematic camera modification for Battlefront II.
+OpenGameCamera (OGC) is a free, open-source camera tool for Frostbite games.
+Our aim is to build a cinematic tool with the freedom to allow content creators, modders and PC users to create stunning artwork.

 ### Discord Server

-For communication, support, sharing, and development, join our server [here](https://discord.gg/HZ676Ff)
+For communication, support, sharing, and development, join our Discord server [here](https://discord.gg/HZ676Ff)

 ## Downloads